MicrosoftDocs/sql-docs/docs/azure-data-studio/notebooks/notebooks-kqlmagic.md

 - [Kusto (KQL) extension for Azure Data Studio (Preview)](../extensions/kusto-extension.md)
 - [Create and run a Kusto (KQL) notebook (Preview)](./notebooks-kusto-kernel.md)
 - [Use a Jupyter Notebook and Kqlmagic extension to analyze data in Azure Data Explorer](/azure/data-explorer/Kqlmagic)
-- [Extension (Magic) to Jupyter Notebook and Jupyter lab](https://github.com/Microsoft/jupyter-Kqlmagic), that enable notebook experience working with Kusto, Application Insights, and LogAnalytics data.
+- [Extension (Magic) to Jupyter Notebook and Jupyter lab](https://github.com/Microsoft/jupyter-Kqlmagic) that enable notebook experience working with Kusto Application Insights, and LogAnalytics data.
 - [Kqlmagic](https://pypi.org/project/Kqlmagic/)
 - [How to use notebooks in Azure Data Studio](./notebooks-guidance.md)